Kyverno and Private Registry

 - Create a

-ClusterPolicythat automatically injectsimagePullSecretsinto all Pods
+ClusterPolicythat automatically injectsimagePullSecretsinto the Pods

 1. Install Kyverno